top of page

 The score

-Personally, and from the start, I have likened ashtanga to a musical score which each practitioner plays in their own unique way.
-Just like a musical score, the harmonic structure of the piece (whether it’s primary, second, or further series), is defined, and the chords (the postures) are given.
-However, there is wiggle room in how these chords are performed, if they are, and each chord can be used as the basis for further work in the lab-like space of self-practice.
-That’s unless you want to stick to the script verbatim, and that’s also an option (in led classes, for example), but even then the characteristics of who you are as a human being (your body, your temperament, your mindset, your emotional state at the time of practice etc.) will inevitably come through, making even the most literal interpretation of that framework unique to yourself, and therefore, constantly changing as you change every day.
-Here I’m in no way advocating the creation in our heads of a personal narrative about how it is we go through our practice every day.
+Personally, I have always viewed ashtanga as a musical score that each practitioner "conducts" in their own unique way.
+Similar to a musical score, the harmonic structure of the piece (whether it’s primary, second, or further series), is clearly defined, and the chords, representing the postures, are specified.
+However, there is flexibility in the execution of these chords, and each of them can serve as the basis for further work (other postures) in the lab-like space of self-practice.
+That’s unless you want to stick to the script verbatim, and that’s also an option (in led classes, for example).
+Yet, even then the characteristics of who you are as a human being (your body, your temperament, your mindset, your emotional state during practice) will inevitably come through, and will affect your interpretation of the framework at that point in time.
+Here I’m not suggesting we should create a personal narrative about how we go through our practice every day.
 That would again trap us in ego formations.
 One of the things I most appreciate in the ashtanga system is that, by providing a framework or structure, it encourages the practitioner to cultivate objectivity.
 For example, you might convince yourself that you just can’t do certain postures.
-However, ashtanga is telling you that you can, and that you in fact must.
-You have to work on your expectations of what a certain posture should look like.
+However, ashtanga is telling you that you can, and that you should in fact work on them more than on the others.
+We have to work on our expectations/assumptions of what a certain posture should look like.
 Usually these expectations are fuelled by conditioning outside ourselves: other practitioners in the room; myths divulged through social media; the countless images we’re exposed to.
 The work on these expectations is an integral part of the practice.
 David Garrigues writes about this in his article Whose posture are you imagining?

 Out of comfort

-One of the things I love about Ashtanga Vinyasa is that it takes you out of your comfort zone, in my experience, more so than other yoga styles.
+One of the things I love about the Ashtanga Vinyasa practice is that it takes you out of your comfort zone, in my experience, more so than other yoga styles.

 Accessible and minimal